COMPETITIVE JUNIOR TENNIS PLAYERS, BEST TENNIS ACADEMY, BEST TENNIS COACHES, TENNIS LESSONS AND TENNIS TRAINING IN SINGAPORE

 Why is the Competitive Junior Tennis Players Rankings so Important?

 Competitive Junior Tennis Players’ ranking in Singapore is important because of the Ministry of Education’s Direction Admission Scheme (DSA).
-If your child is ranked in the top 20 of his cohort, there is a good chance that he will be accepted into Raffles Institution, Anglo-Chinese School (Independent), Hwa Chong Institution, Victoria School, Raffles Girls’ School, Methodist Girls’ School, Nanyang Girls’ High School or Singapore Chinese Girls School ahead of Junior’s Primary School Leaving Examination Results, which can be very helping in being able to attend one of the top secondary schools in Singapore while avoiding a lot of stress for both Junior and yourself.
-Many of these top tennis schools also engage quality tennis trainers to provide a good tennis program, so juniors will have productive tennis training even in school.
+If your child is ranked in the top 20 of his cohort, there is a good chance that he will be accepted into Raffles Institution, Anglo-Chinese School (Independent), Hwa Chong Institution, Victoria School, Raffles Girls’ School, Methodist Girls’ School, Nanyang Girls’ High School or Singapore Chinese Girls School ahead of Junior’s Primary School Leaving Examination Results, which can be very helpful in being able to attend one of the top secondary schools in Singapore while avoiding a lot of stress for both Junior and yourself.
+Many of these top schools with tennis co-curricular also engage quality tennis trainers to provide good tennis program, so juniors will have productive tennis training even in school.

 Once they are in secondary school, Competitive Junior Tennis Players ranking in Singapore is also important because typically, the top 6 players get invited to try out for World Junior Games, Junior Davis Cup, Junior Fed Cup, and Asean Schools tournament and the Youth Olympic Games to represent Singapore in international competition.
 Such national representation is important from Junior to receive their Colours Award from the Ministry of Education which has an important bearing on the scholarship opportunities.

-Tennis Training in Singapore
+Best Tennis Training Program for Juniors in Singapore

 In Daniel Coyle’s “The Talent Code“, a lot of research and evidence reveal that high volume repetition of the correct technique is a cornerstone for improvement.
 It is also during private tennis lessons that aspects such as tennis tactics and mental toughness are also imparted to Junior.
 The best tennis coaches in Singapore are keenly aware of this and make imparting such skills an important part of their private tennis lessons.